 The D780 is a recent model that features in the current product line-up of Nikon.
-In contrast, the T6 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the T6 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the T6 was succeeded by the Canon T7.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So how do things add up?
 Is there a clear favorite between the Canon T6 and the Nikon D780?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.